By using this site, you agree to the Privacy Policy and Terms of Use.

 How does this compare to LASIK surgery?

-Unlike LASIK, which permanently removes corneal tissue with lasers, this technique temporarily softens the cornea with electrical pulses to allow physical reshaping.
-The method preserves the eye’s natural structure and could potentially be adjusted, according to the research.
+Unlike LASIK, which permanently removes corneal tissue with lasers, this technique temporarily softens the cornea with electrical pulses to allow physical reshaping, according to ScienceDaily.
+The method preserves the eye’s natural structure and could potentially be reversed or adjusted.

 When will this technology be available to patients?

 The technology is still in early research stages with animal testing.
-Human clinical trials have not yet been announced, and FDA approval would be required before any commercial use, likely requiring additional years of development.
+Human clinical trials have not yet been announced, and FDA approval would be required before any commercial use, likely requiring several years of additional development.

 What are the main safety advantages?

-The non-invasive nature eliminates risks associated with surgical incisions and permanent tissue removal.
+The non-invasive nature eliminates risks associated with surgical incisions and permanent tissue removal, according to researchers.
 However, comprehensive human safety data will be needed through clinical trials to fully establish the risk profile compared to existing procedures.

-The development of non-surgical vision correction represents a significant advance in ophthalmology research that could expand treatment options.
-As research progresses toward human trials, this technology may offer an alternative to traditional refractive surgery, particularly for patients who currently cannot undergo LASIK procedures due to anatomical limitations.
+The development of non-surgical vision correction represents a significant advance in ophthalmology that could expand treatment options for millions of people worldwide, according to the research.
+As research progresses toward human trials, this technology may offer a safer, reversible alternative to traditional refractive surgery, particularly benefiting patients who currently cannot undergo LASIK procedures due to anatomical limitations or safety concerns.

 Source: Forget LASIK: Safer, cheaper vision correction without lasers or surgery